 However, to build a high-converting page, you need to know what one looks like and the different parts that comprise it.

 Landing Page Optimization is a book that covers all this and then some.

 Author Tim Ash is a computer and cognitive scientist who is one of the first advocates of conversion rate optimization in mid 2000s.
 As CEO of SiteTuners, his firm grasp of user-centric design allows him to help brands like Google, American Express, and Canon, among others, with their online initiatives successfully.

 Joined by authors Rich Page (conversion solution specialist for Fortune 500 brands) and Maura Ginty (CMO of Mode Analytics), their book features case studies and examples of landing pages and how to interpret their results so you can increase your conversion rate.

 There is more than enough digital marketing books covered in this post to keep you busy for months – if not years!

 Choose wisely from the titles above based on your needs and absorb the information found within the pages like a sponge.
 Take as much time finishing the books from cover to cover to make sure you have all the details covered.

 Eventually, you will have to put everything you learned into action.
 Because there's no point in reading these books if you won't put in the work of practicing what they preach.

-So, make the most out of your business by applying the framework in the books into your strategy!
+So, make the most out of your business by applying the framework in the books to your strategy!